saezlab/networkcommons/docs/src/benchmarks.rst

 .. note::
-    Methods producing result networks whose nodes have a low average EC50 (compared to nodes not included in the network) are better performers that those producing network where this difference (EC50_in - EC50_out) is not that big.
+    Methods producing result networks whose nodes have a low average EC50 (compared to nodes not included in the network) are better performers than those producing networks where this difference (EC50_in - EC50_out) is not that big.

 **Example:** :doc:`Vignette 3: Sensitive response to drug perturbation using phosphoproteomics <vignettes/3_evaluation_decryptm>`